Now Reading

 Hartley modeling the Garmin Alpha GPS.

 I will state one additional missed opportunity with the Garmin Alpha and ultimately towards most of the GPS collars on the market today.
 They are not compatible with a beeper.
 I know for some this may seem counter-intuitive.
 If I have GPS, why do I need a beeper?
 I won’t get into it here, as I have already written about why, in the grouse woods cover that I hunt, I prefer using a bell, a beeper and a GPS.
 I do understand that beeper compatibility would not be anywhere near the top of the priority list when designing a GPS dog tracking system.
-That said, I will say it here and I will keep saying it on the Project Upland Podcast.
 I hope that future iterations of GPS collars are designed with add-on beeper capability.
 I’ll pay more for it, I don’t care, but I want it and I know I’m not the only one.

 It would not be fair for me to mention the lacking features above without mentioning that the Garmin GPS system performs at the highest level.
 There are more features, bells and whistles surrounding navigation than I’ll ever come close to using.
 Geo-fences, way points, odometers, dog tracks, topo-mapping, imagery and customization, you name it, they’re all here.